 SWOT analysis Essential to any sound business plan.
 Doing a SWOT analysis enables you to identify your business' strengths and the opportunities these offer, as well as your weaknesses and the threats these pose.

 Target market A specific group of consumers or customers at whom a business specifically aims its products and services.

 Turnover Total value of sales made by a business in a particular period (usually a year).

 Unique selling proposition (USP) The thing that sets your business apart from its competitors and gives customers a compelling reason to buy from you.

 VAT Value Added Tax – a transaction tax levied on sales of goods and services.
-The VAT registration threshold for the 2016/17 is £83,000.
+The VAT registration threshold is £85,000.
 You must become VAT registered if your sales exceed this, then charge VAT to your customers (the standard rate is 20%), issue VAT invoices if you grant credit, file VAT returns with HMRC and pay over VAT charged.
 You may be able to reclaim some of the VAT you've paid.